gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I used the sixth code cell in the notebook to do this.
+I used all three feature lists (HOG features, color histogram and spatial features) for classifying the image windows.

 I trained a linear SVM using the following parameters.
 * colorspace = 'YCrCb'